hashicorp/vault/website/source/api/auth/cert/index.html.md

 }
 ```

-## Delete Certificate Role
+## Delete CRL

-Deletes the named role and CA cert from the backend mount.
+Deletes the named CRL from the backend mount.

 | Method   | Path                         | Produces               |
 | :------- | :--------------------------- | :--------------------- |